arcana-academy/academiaarcana/docs/engineering/technical-baseline.md

 ## Supabase

-The repository contains versioned migrations and the Supabase CLI package, but the repository currently does **not** contain `supabase/config.toml` or `supabase/seed.sql`.
+The repository contains versioned migrations, the Supabase CLI package, and `supabase/config.toml`, but `supabase/seed.sql` remains absent.

-Current Supabase documentation recommends a version-controlled `supabase/` directory containing at least `config.toml` and migrations for a reproducible local workflow.
-The absence of those local-development files means the repository does not yet provide a fully reproducible local Supabase stack from versioned configuration alone.
+The presence of `supabase/config.toml` and the versioned migrations provides the local configuration and schema, but the absence of `supabase/seed.sql` means a fully populated local database state is not reproducible from the repository alone.

 Do not hand-author a speculative `config.toml`.
 Generate the configuration with the project-pinned Supabase CLI in an isolated checkout, review the generated content, and then commit only the configuration that is actually required.